weigert/splash/README.md

         #move the node by x, y (it spawns in the bottom left for some reason)
         bspc node -v $x $y

-That should work, because the splash should become the focused node.
-Don't quote me on this, I'm not a bspwm expert.

-I could make a wrapper for this, but I'm seeing if there is a way to work around this inconvenience in general.
+But that requires typing in a terminal of an unfocused window which isn't possible, so you have to use your keybindings manually.
+I am not sure how you could work around this manual bit and build it into a "bspwm wrapper" script.
+I'm seeing if there is a way to work around this inconvenience in general.

 make sure you have a compositor (e.g. compton).